Draculathon/journal-tracker/README.md

 ├── .gitignore
 └── README.md         # Project documentation
 ```
+## 🔮 Future Roadmap

+- 🌙 Dark mode or customizable themes.
+- 📤 Export entries to CSV or PDF.
+- 🏷️ Tags and categories for better organization.
+- 🗓️ Calendar view to see journal timeline.
+- ☁️ Cloud sync or backup support.
+- 🔒 Password protection for privacy.
+- 📊 Mood and weather analytics and insights.
+- 📱 Mobile-friendly or web version.

 ### Notes
 - Avoid using the ~ symbol in your journal text, mood, or weather. it's used as a separator internally.
 - Make sure the journals folder exists before running either version.